Marilyn Strickland: 2020

 Strickland left the Chamber in early 2020, declaring her candidacy for Washington's 10th congressional district in the 2020 election, a seat being vacated by incumbent Denny Heck.
 She was endorsed by several politicians and newspapers.
 In the August 4 jungle primary, Strickland placed first in a field of 19 candidates.
 She and the second-place finisher, Democratic State Representative Beth Doglio, advanced to the November general election.

 In the November general election, Strickland defeated Doglio.
 She assumed office on January 3, 2021.
 As a member of the 117th United States Congress, Strickland is the Pacific Northwest's first Black U.S. Representative and one of the first three Korean-American Congresswomen, along with Michelle Steel and Young Kim, who began their terms on the same day.
 She wore a traditional hanbok to her swearing-in ceremony to honor her mother.

 Tenure

+Strickland voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.